 Sweet and Spicy BBQ Rub delivers the perfect amount of salty, sweet, and spice to ribs, chops, brisket, chicken, pork, beans, veggies, and anything you want to flavor with BBQ.

-A lot of purists don't add salt to their rubs because salt does draw out moisture.
-Instead, they add it right before cooking or afterwards.
-I find having it in the rub convenient and also find it doesn't affect the nature of the meat.
-The flavor is good and the salt is mixed in with all the other flavors.
-You will find rubs at the market with added salt also - again because it's convenient.
-Now there’s no need to buy it at the market as you can make it fresh at home.
-There’s no preservatives or additives.
+A lot of purists don't add salt to their rubs because it draws out moisture.
+However, I find having salt in the rub is convenient and it also doesn't affect the texture of the meat.
+You'll find the rubs at the market have added salt also - again because it's convenient - and for me convenience rules.

 - Sprinkle and rub on ribs, brisket, chicken, pork, or chops.